The R&D Tax Credit Aspects of Colorado Innovation

 sectors, from electronics and consumer products to clean

 vehicles, and medical devices8.

-geographically distributed across the state, with over 5,900 manufacturing
+geographically distributed, with over 5,900 manufacturing

 firms, more than 120,000 employees, and $16.3 billion in

 The state is home to more

 of electronics products, components, and services.

-fortune 500 company and Colorado’s largest revenue generating
+500 firm and Colorado’s largest revenue-generating company.

 The Colorado Robotics

-Association congregates nearly 30 companies that offer highly
+Association comprises nearly 30 companies that offer highly

 Thornton-based manufacturer of robotic package handling